trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-Most of these global options that can be overridden externally by setting the cache variable ``${PROJECT_NAME}_<SOME_OPTION>`` should be documented in the file ???<Project>BuildQuickRef???).
-Some of the more unusual options that might only be of interest to developers mentioned below may not be documented in ???<Project>BuildQuickRef???.
+Most of these global options that can be overridden externally by setting the cache variable ``${PROJECT_NAME}_<SOME_OPTION>`` should be documented in the `Project-Specific Build Quick Reference`_ document.
+A generic version of this document is found in `TribitsBuildQuickRef.[rsts,html,pdf]
+<../build_quick_ref/TribitsBuildQuickRef.html>`_.
+Some of the more unusual
+options that might only be of interest to developers mentioned below may not be documented in ``<Project>BuildQuickRef.[rst,html,pdf]``.

 The global project-level TriBITS options for which defaults can be provided by a given TriBITS project are: